 Internal and external

 Internal communication refers to exchanging information within an organization through formal and informal channels.
-For instance, an HR manager may communicate changes to employee benefits via email, while the executive team may provide updates on the company's quarterly performance during a meeting.
+For instance, an HR manager may communicate changes to employee benefits or compensation via email, while the executive team may provide updates on the company's quarterly performance during a meeting.

 External communication refers to the interactions between an organization and its external stakeholders, such as customers, shareholders, and the public.
 This type of communication involves various channels, including marketing efforts, human resource communications, press releases, investor relations communications, and social media engagement.
 For instance, a company's Instagram post promoting a new product's launch or a press release announcing an acquisition is an example of external communication.